remoteintech/remote-jobs/company-profiles/github.md

 ## Company blurb

 GitHub is how people build software.
-With a community of more than 11 million people, developers can discover, use, and contribute to over 28 million projects using a powerful collaborative development workflow.
+With a community of more than 36 million people, developers can discover, use, and contribute to over 100 million projects using a powerful collaborative development workflow.

 Come help us make collaboration even better.
 At GitHub we build the tools that make collaborating and writing software easier.
 We’ve built a company we truly love working for, and we think you will too.
 [Here’s why](https://github.com/about/jobs).

 ## Company size

-Around 400 employees.
+Around 1000 employees.

 ## Remote status

 Our flagship office is located in San Francisco, CA, but we have employees all over the world.
-We communicate through GitHub, Campfire, e-mail, and our own internal apps.
+We communicate through GitHub, Slack, e-mail, and our own internal apps.

 ## Region